zuozhenggh/learning-library/data-management-library/goldengate/migrate-postgre-atp/environment-setup/environment-setup.md

 ###	Issue #1 Service Limits Exceeded

 If you see **Service Limits Exceeded** issues when running _**terraform apply**_ command, follow the steps below to resolve them.
-When creating a stack you must have available quotas for your tenancy and your compartment.
+When creating a stack, you must have the available quotas for your tenancy and your compartment.

 This lab uses the following compute types but not limited to: